Creating and Running a FacturaScripts Project with ServBay

 PHP

-to indicate a dynamic PHP site. - Root Directory: Click "Browse" or "Select" and choose the FacturaScripts project folder you created (
+for a dynamic PHP application. - Root Directory: Click “Browse” or “Choose,” and select the directory containing the FacturaScripts files (

 /Applications/ServBay/www/facturascripts_project

-), but FacturaScripts typically just needs the main project folder.
-Check the FacturaScripts documentation if unsure. - PHP Version: Pick a version compatible with your FacturaScripts release.
-See the official FacturaScripts system requirements; generally, use a recent stable version like PHP 8.1, 8.2, or newer.
-ServBay supports multiple PHP versions you can switch between.
+), but FacturaScripts usually uses the project root.
+Consult official documentation if in doubt. - PHP Version: Select the PHP version compatible with your FacturaScripts release.
+Check FacturaScripts’ official requirements; recommended: recent stable PHP (8.1, 8.2, or newer).
+ServBay offers multiple PHP versions for flexibility.

-- Name: Give it a descriptive name like
+- Name: Give your site a descriptive name, such as

 Save and Update Hosts:

-- ServBay will automatically set up a virtual host/server block for your chosen web server.
-You’ll also be prompted for admin rights to modify your system’s
+- ServBay auto-configures the virtual host/server block for your selected web server.
+It will also prompt for administrator rights to modify your system’s

 hosts